 Male condoms are widely available, inexpensive, and popular.
-An estimated 95% of women have used this form of contraception at some point [14; 60].
-Among women currently using contraception, an estimated 8% to 13% use condoms as part of their repertoire [4; 8; 59; 70].
-Condoms are much more frequently used by adolescents (approximately 56% of unmarried teenage women report using a condom at last intercourse), and condom use among adolescents continues to increase [58].
+An estimated 95% of women have used this form of contraception at some point [58; 60].
+Among women currently using contraception, an estimated 8% to 15% use condoms as part of their repertoire [4; 8; 59; 70].
+Condoms are much more frequently used by adolescents (approximately 50% of unmarried teenage women report using a condom at last intercourse) [58].
 The male condom provides good protection against bacterial and viral STIs.
 It acts as a physical barrier and is most effective when worn for the entire act of intercourse, with a fresh condom used for repeated acts.
 Latex or polyurethane condoms are most effective for STI protection, although "natural" condoms (lamb cecum) are also available for contraception [9].
 Latex and synthetic condoms can also be used during oral or anal intercourse to prevent STIs [4].